Solid-waste rate study proves polycart customers overpaid

 He recommended the city increase rates until they put aside the bare minimum of 90-days of service costs in reserve.
 The city should have six-months in reserve, Yanke said, given the cost of a truck and service and repair fees.
 Starting this fiscal year and each year through 2028, Yanke’s five-year plan proposes $236,000 in equipment purchases a year.

 City Commissioner Fahl asked City Manager Angela Gonzales to put in the upcoming budget training costs for utility staff, and “to see that they get it.”
 Hopefully Gonzales understood Fahl’s request to mean training on how to keep records on the costs and revenues for the different waste services.
-So the people will pay utility staff’s full salaries and also for their training.
-Alvarez has been the solid waste director for about 10 years.
-Similar to Traci Alvarez becoming assistant city manager, Bo Easley becoming electric department director, Arnie Castaneda becoming water and wastewater director, these positions are filled behind closed doors, bypassing qualifications vetting or equal-opportunity advertisement.
+So the people will pay for the utility staff’s full salaries and also to train them to do their jobs.
+Most, if not all, of the city’s department directors’ jobs are filled with no competitive job search.
+Long-time field employees become directors are promoted, their management qualifications assumed, not verified.

 Gonzales replied to Fahl that training is not only being done, but that she has arranged “for trainers to come to us.